Buying vs. Renting a Trailer

 3. Storing

-Where you store your trailer when not in use might be a challenge if you own it and have the trailer around permanently.
+When you own a trailer, you need a place to store it when you’re not using it.
 Trailers take up parking room.
 That could be a premium, depending on your location.
-If you rent a trailer, you can pick it up and drop it off at the rental company rather than trying to store it where you have little or no room.
-However, by renting, you’re sacrificing availability which turns into time spent getting a trailer and sending it back.
+Renting allows you to pick up a trailer from a rental location and return it after you no longer need it, so you won’t need to store it where you have little or no room.
+However, by renting, you’re sacrificing availability, which turns into time spent getting a trailer and sending it back.

 4. Maintenance

-Rental companies have the responsibility to maintain their inventory.
+Rental companies must maintain their trailers.
 Reputable rental companies keep their fleet well-maintained because it makes good business sense.
-Regular maintenance costs money, and you can be sure it’s built into your rental agreement.
 There’s some peace of mind here.
-However, you’re paying for it with no guarantee that you won’t have problems on the road.
+However, you’re paying for maintenance through your rental costs with no guarantee that you won’t have problems on the road.
 When you own your trailer, you’re in control of maintaining it.
 Now that can give you real peace of mind.

 Customization Options for Trailers